TerryFoxRun in Sapporo 2021

 All proceeds from the Terry Fox Run in Sapporo are donated to cancer research organizations around the world through the Terry Fox Foundation based in Canada.

-Terry Fox Run in Sapporo 2020 - Update October 25
+Terry Fox Run in Sapporo 2021

-For those wishing to participate in the 2020 Terry Fox Run in Sapporo, this year's event will be held online until November 15.
+For those wishing to participate in the 2021 Terry Fox Run in Sapporo, this year's event will be held online until November 30.

 Thank you for your continued support of the Terry Fox Run in Sapporo, an annual charity event for cancer research.
-Due to the coronavirus pandemic, we are unfortunately unable to meet in person to hold the event in one location this year.
+Due to the coronavirus pandemic, we are unfortunately unable to meet in person to hold the event in one location this year as well.
 Instead we have decided to organize a virtual event where you can run, walk, or ride the distance of your choice at a date and time that fits your schedule.

-If you wish, please feel free to upload a photo (copyright free) of your participation to the Terry Fox Run in Sapporo Facebook page https://www.facebook.com/terryfoxruninsapporo
+If you wish, please feel free to upload a photo (copyright free) of your participation to the Terry Fox Run in Sapporo Facebook page (https://www.facebook.com/terryfoxruninsapporo).

 Please also participate at your own risk as there is no insurance coverage for this year’s event by the organizers.

-Of course, you can also support cancer research by donation only or through the purchase of a 40th anniversary commemorative Terry Fox Run in Sapporo t-shirt or tote bag (details to follow).
+Of course, you can also support cancer research by donation only or through the purchase of a Terry Fox Run in Sapporo t-shirt, toque or cap.(details to follow).
 The order of these items and donations will be acccepted until Dec 31st.

 Even if we cannot meet in person, we are united in spirit to keep Terry’s dream alive and help fund research to find a cure for cancer.

-|2020 Terry Fox Virtual Run in Sapporo|
+|2021 Terry Fox Virtual Run in Sapporo|

-|Date/Time||Anytime until November 15|
+|Date/Time||Anytime until November 30|

 United in gratitude and hope,